ElleNajt/TinyProjects/README.md

 Perceptron with Animation -- Exactly what it sounds like; an animation of a perceptron training on linearly classified data

 Majority Voting -- Experimenting with majority vote classifiers.
-This experiment makes a good argument for democracy, because it shows that a lot of poorly informed but rational learning machines can collectively make a good decision by majority voting, even if individually they don't make good decisions.
+Poorly informed but rational learning machines can collectively make a good decision by majority voting, even if individually they don't make good decisions... a demonstration of Condorcet's Jury theorem.

 Class Projects...

 Neural net -- A neural net I wrote for a homework assignmnet.

 Bayes net -- A tree augmented bayes net I wrote for a homework assignment.

-(For both of these projects I had to write a lot of tools from scratch, because of submission requirements.
-In practice I would prefer to use networkX and other python packages, since they would make the code cleaner to read and more efficient.)

 Probability: